 Fuel security in New Zealand

-Liquid fuels like petrol, diesel and jet fuel are essential for industry, business, and New Zealanders’ day-to-day activities.
-The Government regularly commissions reviews of the fuel system to ensure we remain aware of any risks and can improve the security of our national engine fuel supply, for as long as it remains critical to our economy and wellbeing.
+The government regularly commissions reviews of the fuel system to ensure we remain aware of any risks and can improve the security of our national liquid fuel supply, for as long as it remains critical to our economy and wellbeing.

 We're in regular contact with the fuel sector and work with them to ensure appropriate policies and measures are in place to reduce the impact of international and domestic oil supply disruptions.